-Cited by The Wall Street Journal as “an expert who litigates disputes over wills and high net worth trusts,” Gabrielle’s practice includes disputes regarding the obligations of fiduciaries; interpretation of testamentary instruments; and trust and probate issues arising in the context of family law proceedings.
+Maintaining a practice that is nearly unmatched in her peer group, Gabrielle represents clients in disputes regarding the obligations of fiduciaries; interpretation of testamentary instruments; and trust and probate issues arising in the context of family law proceedings.

-Gabrielle represents private and corporate fiduciaries, settlors, and individual and charitable beneficiaries.
-In both her pre-litigation advice work and litigated matters, she teams with Loeb & Loeb’s nationally recognized estate planning and tax controversy practitioners.
+Gabrielle’s clients include private and corporate fiduciaries, settlors and individual and charitable beneficiaries.
+In both her pre-litigation advice work and litigated matters, she teams with Loeb & Loeb’s nationally recognized estate planning and tax controversy practices, giving her clients access to the most sophisticated estate and tax planning practitioners.

 Gabrielle graduated magna cum laude from Brown University with an honors degree in Political Science.
 She received her J.D. from Stanford University.